 Claudine Kamrath, Office Manager

-Claudine Kamrath is Office Manager and Administrative Assistant for the American Heritage Education Foundation, Inc. She assists with bookkeeping and various other duties.
+Claudine Kamrath is Office Manager and Administrative Assistant for the American Heritage Education Foundation, Inc. She oversees design, bookkeeping, office, and administrative responsibilities.
 She has worked in church administration and taught Elementary Art.
 She holds a B.A. and a B.F.A. in Art from the University of Texas at Austin.
 She holds Texas teacher certification from the University of Houston.